 The FMM30 Square-Up Ruler has guides for cutting the joining strips and binding strips.

-In order to cut the full width of fabric, fold the fabric across the width in half across then in half again so that the folded width of the fabric is 11" or less.
+In order to cut the full width of fabric, fold the fabric from selvage to selvage twice -- in half across then in half again -- so that the folded width of the fabric is 11" or less.
 (This is one of the reasons I made the ruler 11" in one direction - so it would reach across this folded width of fabric.)

 The standard width to cut binding strips is 2-1/2", then the binding is sewn on with a 1/4" seam, so the binding finishes at 5/16" to 3/8" wide.
 However, I like the bindings on my FMM30 quilts to finish 1/2" wide so that the width of the binding matches the width of the joining strips.
 This is particularly nice if the binding and front joining strips are in a fabric that contrasts with the blocks.
 So, I like to cut my binding strips on the 3" line and sew them to the quilt with a 3/8" seam.
 This gives me a finished binding 1/2" wide.

-Every side of the FMM30 Square-Up Ruler has a ruler measured in 1/8" increments.
+Every side of the FMM30 Square-Up Ruler has a ruler measured in 1/8" increments, plus there are additional rulers across the center in both directions.
 Use the edges for linear measurements, or line up measurements across the ruler to align fabric for rotary cutting.

 I hope you find the Free-Motion Mastery in a Month Square-Up Ruler as useful as I do!
 If you have questions or suggestions or ideas for improvements, feel free to email me at info@RaNaeMerrillQuilts.com.